Master Thoughtful Gifting with Our Wānaka Holiday Shopping Guide

 50 Cardrona Valley Road, Wānaka

 Not everyone wants ‘stuff’, and for those who would rather spend time with those they love, Rubys has just the thing.
-Appreciative of the time when going to the pictures was a real experience, Rubys is a beautiful time warp where heavy curtains, plush velvet seating and dim lighting pay homage to the days of early movie stars like Audrey Hepburn and Grace Kelly.
-Showing films that will appeal to a wide audience from arthouse to blockbuster, take your fam to the pictures and enjoy a comfortable, cosy evening away from the bustle of post-Christmas mayhem.
+Appreciative of the time when going to the pictures was a real experience, Rubys is a beautiful time warp where heavy curtains, plush velvet seating and dim lighting pay homage to the days of early movie stars.
+Showing films that will appeal to a wide audience (from arthouse to recent blockbusters), take your fam to the pictures and enjoy a comfortable, cosy evening away from the bustle of post-Christmas mayhem.

 Untouched World